jonathan-vella/xlr8-migrate/docs/01-getting-started/index.md

 ---
 layout: default
 title: Getting Started
-nav_order: 1
+nav_order: 2
-parent: Root
+has_children: true
+permalink: /getting-started/
 ---

-# Getting Started
+# Getting Started with Azure Migration

-Welcome to the Getting Started guide.
-Here you will find the information you need to begin your journey.
+This section provides an introduction to Azure migration strategies, prerequisites, and guidance on selecting the right approach for your workloads.

 ## Prerequisites